Alternating Recurrent Dialog Model with Large-scale Pre-trained Language Models: Related Work

-Recent success of BERT \citep{devlin-etal-2019-bert} and GPT2 \citep{radford2019language} suggests the possibility of using large pre-trained language models to enhance \cite{DBLP:journals/corr/EricM17}'s method.
+Recent success of BERT \citep{devlin-etal-2019-bert} and GPT2 \citep{radford2019language} suggests the possibility of applying large pre-trained language models to dialog systems.
 There are some studies of applying large pre-trained language model to dialog generation.
-TransferTransfo \citep{DBLP:journals/corr/abs-1901-08149} fine-tuned the pre-trained language model GPT \citep{Radford2018ImprovingLU} on Persona-Chat dataset \citep{DBLP:conf/acl/KielaWZDUS18} and obtained significant improvements on chitchat dialog generation, suggesting the potential of fine-tuning large pre-trained language model on other dialog response generation tasks.
-A more recent work \citep{DBLP:journals/corr/abs-1907-05774} adopted the framework of TransferTransfo and made the first attempt to leverage large pre-trained language models GPT and GPT-2 on task-oriented dialog generation, but it included belief states modeling as the input and did not achieve better results than the baseline.
-We propose to model dialogs without any annotation but rely on pre-trained large scale language models that alternate.
+TransferTransfo \citep{DBLP:journals/corr/abs-1901-08149} fine-tuned the pre-trained language model GPT \citep{Radford2018ImprovingLU} on Persona-Chat dataset \citep{DBLP:conf/acl/KielaWZDUS18} and obtained significant improvements on chitchat response generation, suggesting the potential of fine-tuning large pre-trained language models on other dialog response generation tasks.
+A more recent work \citep{DBLP:journals/corr/abs-1907-05774} adopted the framework of TransferTransfo.
+They made the first attempt to leverage large pre-trained language models GPT and GPT-2 on task-oriented dialog generation, but it included belief states modeling as the input and did not achieve better results than the baseline.
+We propose to model dialogs without any annotation but rely on pre-trained large-scale language models that alternate.

-Previous work shows that modeling speaker roles in conversation is beneficial for language understanding \citep{chi2017speaker,chen2017dynamic,su2018time}.
-Other researchers model persona information to generate language with different speaking styles \citep{li2016persona,joshi2017personalization}. \citet{zhao2019effective} propose a relative speaker modeling method, where only the relative role instead of the absolute identity of the speaker is modeled.
-Our method is similar to \citet{zhao2019effective} in the spirit of modeling relative speaker relationship, but we focus on learning role-specific language models through utterances from different speakers, instead of explicitly taking role embeddings as input.